-(3) a summary of any literature, published research, and previous experience with and performance of a waste management system of similar waste characteristics;
+(3) a summary of literature, published research, and previous experience with and performance of a waste management system of similar waste characteristics;

 (5) documentation of the protocol used to evaluate the performance of the swine waste management system;

-(6) the identity and qualifications, if applicable, of any proposed research or testing organization and the principal investigators, and an affidavit certifying that the organization and principal investigators have no conflict of interest and do not stand to gain financially from the sale of the technology;
+(6) the identity and qualifications, if applicable, of the proposed research or testing organization and the principal investigators, and an affidavit certifying that the organization and principal investigators have no conflict of interest and do not stand to gain financially from the sale of the technology;

-(7) an affidavit certifying that the swine waste management system submitted for approval is the same as the certified or listed product; or identify any modifications made to the submitted system;
+(7) an affidavit certifying that the swine waste management system submitted for approval is the same as the certified or listed product, or identify any modifications made to the submitted system;

 (8) a procedure to address system malfunction and replacement;